Neurodiversity information for parents and young people

 Egg collection

-When your eggs are ready to be collected (usually after 10-12 days of ovarian stimulation) you will be given an instruction sheet by the nurses telling you exactly what you need to do.
+When your eggs are ready to be collected (usually after 10 to 12 days of ovarian stimulation) the nurses will give you an instruction sheet telling you exactly what you need to do.

 On the day of the procedure, you will meet the anaesthetist and the theatre team as well the doctor who will be performing the procedure.
 They will explain what will be happening and you can ask any questions.